 OK so let's say you have a new business and want to start promoting it on Social Media.
 How do you know where to start?
 There are literally hundreds and thousands of social platforms out there, so choosing between them can be very stressful.
-Finding the right platform to connect with your targeted audience is a struggle most companies find themselves nowadays.
+Finding the right platform to connect with your targeted audience and increasing your brand exposure is a struggle for most companies in finding themselves nowadays.

 Don't worry!
 I am going to make life easier for you by highlighting the key perks for each of the most popular Social Media Marketing platforms and help you decide which one suits your brand the best.
+Who knows, you might become a social media influencer.
 So let's begin!

 Facebook has over 1 billion users worldwide and is still the most popular platform out there.